 Why do students use social media?
 This was one of the questions we attempted to answer in the Students’ Online Usage Report, based on our global survey of grad school applicants.

-Social networks like Facebook, Twitter and YouTube have rapidly become a part of many people’s everyday lives, especially for those younger generations who have grown up with so much technology at their fingertips.
+Social networks like Facebook, Twitter and YouTube have rapidly become a part of many people’s everyday lives, especially for the generations who have grown up with so much technology at their fingertips.

 'Keeping up to date' most important reason

-The second most common reason for social median usage was ‘It’s interesting’, followed by ‘For useful connections’ and ‘To have my say’.
-As may be expected, the opportunity to build useful connections became more important among older respondents, who are presumably more focused on social media usage for professional development.
+The second most common reason for social media usage was ‘it’s interesting’, followed by ‘for useful connections’ and ‘to have my say’.
+As may be expected, the opportunity to build useful connections was typically seen as more important among older respondents, who are often more focused on social media usage for professional development.

-This also corresponds to our findings on the types of network people used often – we found that older respondents were more likely to be regular users of professionally oriented networks like LinkedIn, while younger respondents reported higher use of entertainment-based networks like YouTube.
+This also corresponds to our findings on the types of social network respondents reported using most often – we found that older respondents were more likely to be regular users of professionally oriented networks like LinkedIn, while younger respondents reported higher use of entertainment-based networks like YouTube.

 Regional differences in reasons for social media usage

 While these overall differences between age groups seem fairly intuitive, differences at the regional level would be less easy to predict.
-As we found in general, the overall trends for Europe were pretty much identical to those in the US & Canada.
+As we found across much of the survey, we found that in the case of social media usage the overall trends for Europe were pretty much identical to those in the US & Canada.

-However, based on our sample, students in Latin America were much less motivated by opportunities to ‘Have a say’, and much more driven by the interest factor.
-Those in Africa were the most likely to value the chance to establish useful connections, and those in Asia most likely to join social networks in order to have a say.
+However, based on our sample, students in Latin America were much less motivated by opportunities to ‘have a say’, and much more driven by the interest factor.
+Those in Africa were the most likely to value the chance to establish useful connections, and those in Asia most likely to join social networks in order to express their opinions.